 Young Farmer Business Development Program

-Established in 2016 Kansas Corn Corps serves as young farmer business development program.
-In the program participants engage in networking, learn more about the corn industry and develop new business skills that will benefit their own operations in the future.
+Established in 2016, Kansas Corn Corps serves as young farmer business development program.
+Participants engage in networking, learn more about the corn industry and develop new business skills that will benefit their own operations in the future.

 The program consists of four sessions that take place over a 16-month period.
 Three of the four sessions take place in Kansas and one takes place outside of Kansas.
 These sessions are on the weekends to accommodate for work schedules, except for the domestic trip.